13pixlar/sticky-list/readme.txt

 #### Styling the list

 Sticky List ships with a minimal stylesheet that is easy to override.
 The table has the class of `.sticky-list` attached to it which can be used to override the default styles.
 The stylesheet is located in `sticky-list/css/sticky-list_styles.css` in the plugins main directory.
 To override a style just copy it from <a href="https://github.com/13pixlar/sticky-list/blob/master/css/sticky-list_styles.css">sticky-list_styles.css</a> and paste it in your themes css-file, then modify the style to your liking.

+#### Custom capabilities

+Sticky List adds two capabilities that can be used to allow users to edit and delete entries in the list.
+These are `stickylist_edit_entries` and `stickylist_delete_entries`.
+Users/roles with these capabilities will be able to edit/delete entries in the list.

 #### Developers